zalora/sproxy/README.md

 ## How it Works

 When an HTTP client makes a request, Sproxy checks for a *session cookie*.
-If it doesn't exist (or it's invalid, expired), it redirects the client to the login page, where the user can choose [OAuth2](https://tools.ietf.org/html/rfc6749) provider to authenticate with.
+If it doesn't exist (or it's invalid, expired), it responses with [HTTP status 511](https://tools.ietf.org/html/rfc6585) with the page, where the user can choose an [OAuth2](https://tools.ietf.org/html/rfc6749) provider to authenticate with.
+Finally, we store the the email address in a session
-Finally, we store the the email address in a session cookie: signed with a hash to prevent tampering, set for HTTP only (to prevent malicious JavaScript from reading it), and set it for secure (since we don't want it traveling over plaintext HTTP connections).
+cookie: signed with a hash to prevent tampering, set for HTTP only (to prevent malicious JavaScript from reading it), and set it for secure (since we don't want it traveling over plaintext HTTP connections).

 From that point on, when sproxy detects a valid session cookie it extracts the email, checks it against the access rules, and relays the request to the